SSSPRABHUDINESH/DevOps_Notes/gcp/database-notes.md

 * **What does it do?** It executes both large-scale **Batch** processing (files) and low-latency **Streaming** data pipelines (live event feeds) using a single unified programming model.
 * **Why use it?** Zero infrastructure management.
 There are no clusters to configure, scale, or tune.
 Google automatically provisions compute workers, distributes data partitions, rebalances hot keys, and shuts down workers when processing finishes.

+### 2.1.1 Workflow:

+Think of **Apache Beam** as the **blueprint or the language** you use to design a data pipeline, while **[Cloud Dataflow](https://github.com/SSSPRABHUDINESH/DevOps_Notes/blob/main/gcp/database-notes.md)** is the **engine** that actually runs it.

+When you need to move massive amounts of data from one place to another (and clean or summarize it along the way), you have to write code to tell the computers exactly what to do.

+**How Apache Beam works in simple terms:**

+* **The Blueprint (The Code):** Apache Beam is a free, open-source coding tool.
+Developers use it to write scripts (in languages like Python or Java) that define the steps of the pipeline: *"Read this data, filter out the bad parts, do some math, and save the final results over there."*
+* **Write Once, Use for Everything:** Its biggest superpower is its "unified" model.
+You only have to write your code *once*.
+That exact same Apache Beam code can process **Batch data** (like a massive, static CSV file that you upload once a day) and **Streaming data** (like live, non-stop user clicks happening right now on a website).
+* **The Engine (Dataflow):** Apache Beam itself is just the set of instructions—it doesn't have the physical computers to actually do the heavy lifting.
+You hand your Apache Beam code over to **Cloud Dataflow**, which is Google's automated engine.
+Dataflow automatically turns on the servers, runs your Beam code at massive scale, and shuts everything down when the job is done.

+In short: You use **Apache Beam** to *write* the instructions, and you give those instructions to **Cloud Dataflow** to *execute* them.

 ### 2.2 Execution Strategy & Workflow / Access Pattern

 * **Unified Pipeline Model:** A single pipeline codebase written in Python, Java, or Go runs identically on batch inputs (e.g., CSV/JSON files in GCS) or streaming inputs (e.g., real-time events from Cloud Pub/Sub).